Vanalio/Neat-AI/note.md

 ## ADD

-- implement this (option to mutate or not and to initialize to fixed or random): default_hidden_activation  = random mutate_hidden_activation   = True default_output_activation  = identity
+- find a way to mutate also neurons (bias neurons!?), then implement this (option to mutate or not and to initialize to fixed or random): default_hidden_activation  = random mutate_hidden_activation   = True default_output_activation  = identity